mclemente/fvtt-module-polyglot/README.md

 Talk to others using a language you can speak and scrambles text you can't understand, into several fantasy scripts.

-Currently supports Forgotten Realms DnD 5e setting, Golarion's Pathfinder and Old-School Essentials.
+Currently supports Forgotten Realms DnD 5e setting, Golarion's Pathfinder, Old-School Essentials and Warhammer.
-Partial support to Warhammer 4k and Starfinder.
+Partial support to Starfinder.

 ## Installation